 Even if the house you chose seems impeccable, still hire an inspection company to have it checked for you.
-Only a trained professional can properly check the house for quality, safety and overall conditions.
-If an inspector finds some serious flaws with the house during inspection, you can safely get your deposit back and retrieve your offer.
+Only a trained professional can properly check the house for quality, safety, and overall conditions.
+If an inspector finds some serious flaws with the house during the inspection, you can safely get your deposit back and retrieve your offer.
 Or you can significantly decrease the price with further negotiations.
 You can also negotiate to have the seller make all the repairs prior to the purchase.

 In any case, you will have a better idea about the property you are going to purchase and make an informed decision.